 Now I have to say I’m a complete atheist, I have no religious views myself and no spiritual views, except very watered down humanistic spiritual views, and consciousness is just a fact of life, it’s a natural fact of life.”

 The Spiritual Perspective of Human Nature:

-While the great sages of the Hindu religion won’t dismiss ideas of a physical, biological, and emotional existence, they do believe that consciousness is a very real part of the human existence equation.
-In fact, they believe it not only be a component of it, but they see it as the most important aspect of human nature.
-Hindu mystics tell us that our misunderstanding about the material and mental components of reality is largely what keeps us from experiencing ultimate bliss.
-A number of important Hindu based concepts can help show why pure consciousness is actually thought to be who we are at the deepest level of our beings.
+While the great sages of the Hindu religion won’t dismiss ideas of physical, biological, and emotional existence, they do believe that consciousness is a very real part of the human existence equation.
+In fact, they believe it not only to be a component of it, but they see it as the most important aspect of human nature.
+Hindu mystics tell us that our misunderstanding of the material and mental components of reality is largely what keeps us from experiencing ultimate bliss.
+A number of important Hindu-based concepts can help show why pure consciousness is actually thought to be who we are at the deepest level of our beings.

 All these universes, humans, thoughts and events are merely pictures moving on the screen of pure Consciousness, which alone is real.
 Shapes and phenomena passes away, but consciousness will remain forever.”

 If Brahman is in fact the creator of the universe yet at the same time is the creation, this means that you and I have a part of Brahman within.
 Hindus refer to this part of themselves as the Atman, or eternal soul, and it is the goal of all Hindus to reunite their Atman with the ultimate divine source of Bahaman.
 It is believed that a state of pure unwavering consciousness is who we are at the deepest level of our beings, yet because our souls are mistakenly led to believe the material world is real, we remain stuck in a cycle of suffering.